Balochistan, Pakistan: After independence

-Initially aspiring for independence, the Khan of Kalat finally acceded to Pakistan on 27 March 1948 after period of negotiations with Pakistan.
-The signing of the Instrument of Accession by Ahmad Yar Khan led his brother, Prince Abdul Karim, to revolt against his brother's decision due to their family rift. in July 1948.
+Lasbela, whose ruler belonged to the Jamote family, was first of the four princely states to accede to Pakistan on 7 March 1948.
+It was followed by accession of Makran and Kharan on 17 March; the accession of all three was accepted by the Pakistani government on the same day.
+According to Dushka H. Saiyid, Ahmad Yar Khan lost all of his bargaining chips with the accession of Kharan, Las Bela, and Makran, leaving Kalat as a land-locked island.
+Salman Rafi Sheikh largely concurs with Saiyid's assessment: multiple other Kalat sardars were preparing to accede to Pakistan and Ahmad Yar Khan would have hardly any territory left, if he did not accede.
+Initially aspiring for independence, the Khan of Kalat finally acceded to Pakistan on 27 March 1948 following a period of negotiations with Pakistan.
+The signing of the Instrument of Accession by Ahmad Yar Khan led his brother, Prince Abdul Karim, to revolt against his brother's decision due to their family rift in July 1948.
+The Prince indulged in terrorist activities without any assistance from others.
 Princes Agha Abdul Karim Baloch and Muhammad Rahim refused to lay down arms, leading the Dosht-e Jhalawan in unconventional attacks on the army until 1950.
-The Prince indulged in Terror activities without any assistance from others.
-Jinnah and his successors allowed Yar Khan to retain his title until the province's dissolution in 1955.
+Baluchistan States Union was established in 1952 with Khan of Kalat as its head.
+Jinnah and his successors allowed Yar Khan to retain his title until the province's dissolution in 1955 into West Pakistan.